 The rules state that every resident – known as a Chelsea Pensioner – must be at least 65-years of age and have his rent paid by the State.
 In return they get an allowance for beer and tobacco and have to attend events and military parades.

 They have what is probably the poshest retirement home in England – their dining hall, for example, contains a mural by Antonio Verrio, and was where the Duke of Wellington was laid in State before his burial at St. Paul’s.

 The Chelsea Flower Show takes place every May in the grounds of the Royal Hospital.
 It is frequently attended by Her Majesty the Queen.

 It started life in Chiswick, but financial difficulties nearly put paid to the event in the 1850s.
 It was saved when Queen Victoria’s consort, Prince Albert, stepped in and found some grounds in Kensington.
 The show then moved to Wisley, and finally came to Chelsea in 1913.

 The Chelsea Physic Garden was founded in 1673 as a place to study medicinal plants.
 It contains around 5,000 different species split into several groups.
 There are sections on herbs, poisonous plants and a fantastic rock garden – containing volcanic stones from Iceland.
 There are also beds devoted to perfume and aromatherapy.

-Chelsea FC -- Guided tour of Stamford Bridge From Chelsea London
+Chelsea FC -- Tour of Stamford Bridge From Chelsea London

-If you enjoy this then try: Chelsea FC, Stamford Bridge (catch the tube from Sloane Square to Chelsea FC, Stamford Bridge); Cheyne Walk; King’s Road (you can walk it in 7 mins); Royal Hospital (you can walk it in less than 2 mins) and Sloane Square (you can walk it in 7 mins).
+If you enjoy this then try: Chelsea FC, Stamford Bridge (catch the tube from Sloane Square to Fulham Broadway); Cheyne Walk; King’s Road (you can walk it in 7 mins); Royal Hospital (you can walk it in less than 2 mins) and Sloane Square (you can walk it in 7 mins).